How to Deal with an Employee Who Always Complains

 Whether positively or negatively, a response, play-in, or comment on a complaint may end up validating the complainer.
 Validating their complaints, nodding along, or giving in to their whining will only escalate the situation.

 Generally speaking, people who complain do not complain to themselves.
 As part of the complaining process, there will always be interactions with others.
 If an employee complains to you, be polite, but change the subject immediately and don’t engage in the conversation.
-If the complaints become chronic, then it’s time to interject with some management techniques to ensure that the complaining doesn’t get out of hand.
+If the complaints become chronic, then it’s time to interject with some management techniques to ensure that the complaints don’t get out of hand.

 Praise Your Positive Employees